 The only situation where poultry litter rates above 2 ton/A should be considered is where problems with "black root" are suspected.
-Black root is isolated to poorly-drained Flatwoods soils.
+Black root is isolated to poorly-drained Flatwoods soils and has not been that prevalent in recent years.
 Rates of 3 to 4 tons of poultry litter per acre have been shown to alleviate this problem dramatically.
 However, at the 4 ton/A rate excess soil P will build rapidly.
 Therefore, this solution should only be considered a short-term fix and not a long-term strategy.